The models shown here fall into several categories: Training Bots, Accessories, and miscellaneous parts.

 Did you create your own robot design and want to add it here?
 If so, I'd be glad to post it on the website--providing that it is an actual robot and not just a collection of parts.
 Just bring the LDD file on a flash drive to the next RoboClub meeting.

-The missions in the 2016 Animal Allies season involved collecting and interacting with animals.
+The missions in the 2017 Hydro Dynamics season involved collecting working with water (collection, processing, disposal).
 Here is a LEGO EV3 robot we designed for this event.

 A Jig was used to align the robot in base.
 This Jig also served as a collector for the building parts that were knocked over using the Plow attachment.
 The first step was to push the Jig into place.
 Then knock over the building.
 Then push the Jig and building parts back into base.